 6. Connect the AC power adapter to the Router's Power port and the other end into an electrical outlet.
 Only use the power adapter supplied with the Router.
-Use of a different adapter may result in product damage.
+Use of a different adapter may damage the product.

 Figure 4-3: Connecting the Power